Japanese submarine I-21: Service history

 The submarine was laid down on 7 January 1939 at the Kawasaki shipyard, Kobe, and launched on 24 February 1940.
 On 15 July 1941 she was completed, commissioned and assigned to Submarine Squadron 1's Submarine Division 3 in the Sixth Fleet.
 I-21 was based in the Yokosuka Naval District.

 On 31 October 1941 Commander Matsumura Kanji was assigned as Commanding Officer, and on 10 November he attended a meeting of submarine commanders aboard the light cruiser Katori, convened by Vice Admiral Mitsumi Shimizu, to be briefed on the planned attack on Pearl Harbor.

 Attack on Pearl Harbor

 I-21 departed Yokosuka on 19 November and sailed to the rendezvous at Hitokappu Bay, Etorofu, arriving on the 22nd, and departing on the 26th for the Hawaiian Islands, acting as a lookout ahead of the Carrier Striking Force.
 On 2 December 1941 the coded signal "Climb Mount Niitaka" was received, signifying that hostilities would commence on 8 December (Japan time).
 On 7 December 1941 I-21 was assigned to patrol north of Oahu, Hawaii.

 On 9 December I-6 reported sighting a Lexington-class aircraft carrier and two cruisers.
 I-21 and the rest of SubRon 1 boats, were ordered to pursue and sink her.
 However I-21's pursuit was delayed by diesel engine breakdowns and electrical problems.
-She was also spotted by several Douglas SBD Dauntless dive-bombers and forced to dive each time.
-Finally, on 14 December, the chase was abandoned and I-21 and the other submarines were ordered to the West Coast of the United States to attack American shipping.
-I-21 was assigned to patrol off Point Arguello, California.
+Finally, on 14 December, the chase was abandoned and I-21 and the other submarines were ordered to the West Coast of the United States.